swift-nav/swift-toolbox/README.md

 ### Python 3.9 (via Miniconda)

 Miniconda builds of Python provide a consistent (and reliable) build of Python across different platforms.
+We use Python 3.9 (which requires PyInstaller 4.2).

 ### Poetry